-- 5.6 The Council should have no difficulty meeting this requirement in 2017-18 nor are any difficulties envisaged for future years.
-This view takes into account current commitments, existing plans and the proposals in this budget report. - 5.7 Appendix 2, Part B, details the prudential indicators that are relevant for the purposes of setting an integrated treasury management strategy. - 5.8 In respect of external debt, it is recommended that the Council approve the authorised limits, in Appendix 2, for its total external debt gross of investments.
+- 5.9 The Council should have no difficulty meeting this requirement in 2018-19 nor are any difficulties envisaged for future years.
+This view takes into account current commitments and existing plans. - 5.10 Appendix 2, Part B, details the prudential indicators that are relevant for the purposes of setting an integrated treasury management strategy. - 5.11 In respect of external debt, it is recommended that the Council approve the authorised limits, in Appendix 2, for its total external debt gross of investments.
 These authorised limits are consistent with the authority's current commitments, existing plans and the proposals in the budget reports for capital expenditure and financing.
 They are based on the estimate of most likely, prudent but not worst case scenario, with in addition sufficient headroom over and above this to allow for operational management, for example unusual cash movements.
-Risk analysis and risk management strategies have been taken into account, as have plans for capital expenditure, estimates of the capital financing requirement and estimates of cash flow requirements for all purposes. - 5.9 The Council is also asked to approve the operational boundary for external debt for the same period.
+Risk analysis and risk management strategies have been taken into account, as have plans for capital expenditure, estimates of the capital financing requirement and estimates of cash flow requirements for all purposes. - 5.12 The Council is also asked to approve the operational boundary for external debt for the same period.
 The proposed operational boundary for external debt is based on the same estimates as the authorised limit but reflects the most likely, prudent but not worst case scenario without the additional headroom included in the authorised limit.
 Within the authorised limit and operational boundary, figures for borrowing and other long-term liabilities are separately identified.
 The Borough Treasurer has authority to effect movement between these figures for borrowing and other long-term liabilities within the total authorised and operational boundary for any individual year.
 Any such changes will be reported to the Council at its next meeting following the change.